AdobeDocs/campaign-standard.en/help/sending/using/understanding-quarantine-management.md

 >[!IMPORTANT]
 >
->Recipients with an address in a **[!UICONTROL Quarantine]** or **[!UICONTROL On denylist]** status will never be removed, even if they receive an email.
+>Recipients with an address in a **[!UICONTROL Quarantine]** or **[!UICONTROL On denylist]** status will never be removed automatically, even if they receive an email.

-You can modify the number of errors and the period between two errors.
-To do this, change the corresponding settings in xxx.
+The maximum number of retries to be performed in case of **[!UICONTROL Erroneous]** status and the minimum delay between retries are now based on how well an IP is performing both historically and currently at a given domain.

 ## Conditions for sending an address to quarantine {#conditions-for-sending-an-address-to-quarantine}